infinity.pop3¶

 fileName:

-, optionalIf a filename is specified, then the message headers will be saved to that file.
+string, optionalIf a filename is specified, then the message headers will be saved to that file.
 The filename can be relative (location relative to the folder with the used INFINITY.JS executable file) or an absolute path.

 Return type: string